Dteyn/bHapticsRelay/README.md

 > In Log File Monitoring mode, bHapticsRelay processes the commands and sends them to bHaptics Player, but doesn't return or log any feedback about the result.

 ### WebSocket Server Mode
-In this mode, the bridge can receive commands directly over WebSocket connections.
+In this mode, the relay can receive commands directly over WebSocket connections.
 In WebSocket mode, ***you do not need*** the `[bHaptics]` tag.
 Instead, you simply send commands directly, such as:

 `play,Explosion`